Dynamics365/dynamics365.github.io/_posts/2017-01-19-number-sequence-farmework-in-Dynamics-AX-2012.markdown

 }
 {% endhighlight %}

+## Optional method

-8. Continuous sequence (optional)
+Continuous sequence

 To avoid having gaps for continuous sequence you should add this code to the delete of the table.

 {% highlight csharp %}
 public void delete()